Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
     * Performed multiple tests which tested form submission.
-I left out names and dates in various combinations, and attempted to submit.
+I left out names and dates in various combinations and attempted to submit.
 * :clipboard: RESULT:
     * Form would not submit unless form validation was satisfied.

 * :hammer: TEST:
-    * Performed multiple tests where i changed parents to new and/or existing people.
+    * Performed multiple tests where I changed parents to new and/or existing people.
 * :clipboard: RESULT:
-    * The parent child relationship was always correct after submission.
+    * The parent-child relationship was always correct after submission.

 <br>

 * :hammer: TEST:
-    * Performed multiple tests where i checked the 4 buttons available.
+    * Performed multiple tests where I checked the 4 buttons available.
 * :clipboard: RESULT:
-    * The next button only displayed when parents were already selected, the update, clear and view person buttons as well as the next button, when visable, all behaved and worked as expected.
+    * The next button only displayed when parents were already selected, the update, clear and view person buttons as well as the next button, when visible, all behaved and worked as expected.

 </details>